Binti means daughter in Swahili. We are The Daughter Project.

-The Binti Project (Binti means daughter in Swahili) Moshi, Tanzania like many cities is home to a red light district where women and children fall prey every day to Human Trafficking.
-Having been likened to modern day slavery, victims of trafficking are dehumanized; no longer regarded as persons they are treated as objects to be bought and sold, forced into prostitution, and subjected to extreme violence.
+Moshi, Tanzania like many cities is home to a red light district where women and children fall prey every day to the sex-trade industry as well as human trafficking.
+Vince and Vicki started The Binti Project after seeing the great need for ladies in prostitution to experience true love.
+Vince, Vicki and some of their leadership go to the areas where ladies are selling themselves and approach the ladies to tell them about the love of God.
+If those ladies are ready to leave the streets, they bring them to The Binti Project.
+Here, they find safety, rest and refuge.
 In developing countries such as Tanzania, women especially get trapped in this vicious cycle often as a last resort in attempts to make a better life for themselves and their children.
-Once involved, to return “home” is no longer a place of safety and it doesn’t take long for women trapped in this industry to lose all self-worth.
-For such women, dreams of ever being free, of having a career or a normal life, arehopeless and fleeting.
-Watu Kamili, is working toward establishing a place of safety and refuge for victims of trafficking desperate for a way out.
-The Binti Project offers precisely that which seems out of reach for women in this industry: a new beginning and a place to call home.
-The binti house is a house of hope.
-By providing food, water, shelter, clothing, medical care and job training, The Binti Project will offer these women the basic necessities of a “normal life” that we so often take for granted, while reminding them of their dignity as persons.
-It takes about $25,000 to keep the home in operation for one year or just $2,100 a month.
-The need is great and we cannot do it alone.
-We are asking 50 individuals to give $50 per month to meet the needs of this project.
-Please consider donating to help us change the lives of these ladies.
+Once involved, to return “home” is no longer a place of safety (or maybe it wasn't a safe place to begin with) and it doesn’t take long for women trapped in this industry to lose all self-worth.
+For such women, dreams of ever being free, of having a career or a normal life, are hopeless and fleeting.
+Watu Kamili, is working toward establishing a place of safety and refuge for victims of trafficking and prostitution desperate for a way out.
+The Binti Project offers that which seems out of reach for women in this industry: a new beginning and a place to call home.
+By providing food, water, shelter, clothing, medical care, discipleship and job training, The Binti Project offers these women the basic necessities of a “normal life” that we so often take for granted, while reminding them of their value as daughters of God.